Kyle Kuzma NBA Preview vs. the Hornets

 Hornets 2022-23 Defensive Insights

-- Giving up 117.2 points per contest last season made the Hornets the 22nd-ranked team in the NBA on defense.
+- Giving up 117.2 points per game last year made the Hornets the 22nd-ranked team in the NBA on defense.

-- The Hornets allowed 46.2 rebounds on average last season, 29th in the NBA.
+- In terms of rebounds, the Hornets were 29th in the NBA last season, giving up 46.2 per contest.

-- In terms of assists, the Hornets conceded 25.9 per contest last year, ranking them 19th in the league.
+- In terms of assists, the Hornets gave up 25.9 per contest last year, ranking them 19th in the league.

-- The Hornets were the 12th-ranked team in the league in terms of allowing three-pointers last season, conceding 12.2 makes per contest.
+- On defense, the Hornets allowed 12.2 made three-pointers per contest last season, 12th in the NBA.

 Watch ESPN originals, The Last Dance and more NBA content on ESPN+!